Paul92/ADA_Project/index.md

 statements.
 The normalized truth distribution visualization is a good indication of the trustworthiness of a politician.
-Barack Obama and Hilary Clinton are amongst the most reliable, with relatively few deceptive statements compared to unreliable sources, such as blog postings, or other politicians, such as Donald Trump.
+Barack Obama and Hilary Clinton are amongst the most reliable, with relatively few deceptive statements compared to unreliable sources, such as Blog Posts, or other politicians, such as Donald Trump.

+Another remark is that, according to the available data, Facebook posts are more reliable in general and blog posts.
+Chain emails are the worst source of information, with the highest number of lies.
+This is an interesting premise to follow in trying to determine the best source for information, but more data would be needed for a definite answer.

-We note that this analysis is performed over a small dataset.
-The generalization of this analysis is based on the assumption of uniform sampling of the dataset.
+Since this analysis is performed over a small dataset, its generalizatio is based on the assumption of uniform sampling of the dataset.
 However, at such low statement counts, it is very possible that the sampling introduced some bias.